You probably know that planes can't fly close to the White House—but did you know that Disney World is also a no-fly zone?

 Mount Vernon

-Here’s a site that actually has no associations with the military!
-It’s one of only a few recreational spots that make the list (a distinction it shares with the Disney parks!).
-The home of George Washington, which is a National Historic Landmark, is known as “P-73.”
+Here’s a site that actually has no associations with the military.
+It’s one of only a few recreational spots that make the list (a distinction it shares with the Disney parks).
+Mount Vernon, the home of George Washington, which is a National Historic Landmark, is known as P-73.
 So even though it’s located in northern Virginia, it’s actually separate from the prohibited zone around Washington, D.C., which is P-56.
-Even would-be aerial photographers are not exempt from the no-fly restriction; their site says that aerial photography is “rarely permitted.”
-And while visitors can still take photos of Mount Vernon, there are plenty of places that forbid you from taking pictures.
+Even would-be aerial photographers are not exempt from the no-fly restriction; their website says that aerial photography is “rarely permitted,” making it one of the many places that forbid taking pictures.

 Kennedy Space Center

-With actual space vessels taking off from this spot in Cape Canaveral, Florida (yes, even today!), we can totally understand why the government doesn’t want commercial airlines zipping around close by.
-Find out some surprising things you never knew about space travel.
+With actual space vessels taking off from this spot in Cape Canaveral, Florida, we can totally understand why the government doesn’t want commercial airlines zipping around the area.

 Boundary Waters Canoe Area Wilderness